gorhill/uBlock/.github/ISSUE_TEMPLATE.md

 ### Your settings

-[If you fail to provide this info, I will mark the issue as invalid]
+<sub>[If you fail to provide this info, I will mark the issue as invalid.
+Lists all settings which differs from default settings]</sub>

 - Browser/version:
 - uBlock Origin version:

 ##### Your filter lists

+<sub>[Example: "Default filter lists + FRA", or "Default filter lists minus uBlock -- Badware risks"]</sub>

 ##### Your custom filters (if any)